AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-forms-portal.md

 ## Configure Azure Storage for Adaptive Forms {#configure-azure-storage-adaptive-forms}

-[[!DNL Experience Manager Forms] Data Integration](data-integration.md) provides an [!DNL Azure] storage configuration to integrate forms with [!DNL Azure] storage services.
+[[!DNL Experience Manager Forms] Data Integration](data-integration.md) provides [!DNL Azure] storage configuration to integrate forms with [!DNL Azure] storage services.
 The Form Data Model can be used to create Adaptive Forms that interact with [!DNL Azure] server to enable business workflows.

 ### Create Azure Storage Configuration {#create-azure-storage-configuration}

-Before executing these steps, ensure that you have an [!DNL Azure] storage account and an access key to authorize the access to the [!DNL Azure] storage account.
+Before executing these steps, ensure that you have a [!DNL Azure] storage account and an access key to authorize access to the [!DNL Azure] storage account.

 1. Navigate to **[!UICONTROL Tools]** &gt; **[!UICONTROL Cloud Services]** &gt; **[!UICONTROL Azure Storage]**.
 1. Select a folder to create the configuration and tap **[!UICONTROL Create]**.